Last updated on: December 27th, 2022

 The NFL Goes Greek

-After gaining more fame from sports betting, Jimmy was hired as an on-air analyst for CBS’s “The NFL Today.”
-Alongside Brent Musburger, “Jimmy the Greek” would share his weekly NFL predictions on winners and losers, and he subtly educated a national audience on the then-taboo subject of sports betting.
+After gaining traction with famous sports bettors, Jimmy was hired as an on-air analyst for CBS’s “The NFL Today.”
+Alongside Brent Musburger, “Jimmy the Greek” would share his weekly legal NFL betting predictions on winners and losers, and he subtly educated a national audience on the then-taboo subject of sports betting.

 Jimmy The Greek Exits Stage Left

 Arguably one of the first sports industry members to be canceled, Jimmy the Greek’s public life came to an end in 1988 when CBS fired him for “racial comments”.
-During an interview, Jimmy suggested that selective breeding during the US slave era led to physically superior athletes with frames and builds especially suited to explosive contact sports like football.
-While this is scientifically inaccurate and racially biased, he might have been able to skate if that was all he said.
-However, Jimmy also opined that, should African Americans take over all the coaching jobs “there’s not to be anything left for white people.”
-After his firing, Jimmy shifted out of the limelight inside and outside of the sports betting world, and is now remembered for both his role in bringing sports betting to the masses and for the awful way it ended.
+During an interview, Jimmy Snyder’s racist remarks received plenty of backlash.
+He suggested that selective breeding during the US slave era led to physically superior athletes with frames and builds especially suited to explosive contact sports like football.
+Additionally, Jimmy opined that should African Americans take over all the coaching jobs “there’s not to be anything left for white people.”
+After his firing, Jimmy shifted out of the limelight inside and outside of the sports betting world and is now remembered for both his role in bringing sports betting to the masses and for the awful way it ended.

-Jimmy The Greek had a theory about facial hair when it came to betting politics.
+While he mostly focuses on sports betting, this Jimmy the Greek bio also highlights his time gambling on politics.
+Snyder had a theory about facial hair when it came to using sports betting sites taking presidential election bets.
 His famous wager also known as his “big break” into the betting world came from gambling on Harry Truman to win the 1948 Presidential Election.
 Why would Snyder bet such a huge sum of money for the time on a candidate that was given 17:1 odds?
 Facial hair.
 Truman had none while his opponent Thomas E. Dewey had a mustache.
-Now Snyder did his research on this before placing the bet and that research was rather sneaky.